geosolutions-it/ckanext-faociok/README.md

 ## Vocabulary term migration

-In case of a need of bulk change of one term to another for specific vocabulary, this can be done in following way:
+In case of a need of bulk change of one term to another for specific vocabulary, this can be done in the following way:

 1. Run `vocabulary rename_term` command with name of vocabulary, old term and new term.
-Following is example invocation:
+Below an example of invocation:

     paster --plugin=ckanext-faociok vocabulary rename_term datatype monitoring other --config=/etc/ckan/default/production.ini

 2. If needed, you can import new vocabulary data without old term.
-Again, folowing is example invocation, assuming `faociok.dataty.ecsv` doesn't have `monitoring` term anymore:
+Again, below an example of invocation, assuming `faociok.dataty.ecsv` doesn't have `monitoring` term anymore:

     paster --plugin=ckanext-faociok vocabulary load datatype files/faociok.datatype.csv  --config=/etc/ckan/default/production.ini